 The WRFO is entirely contained within the CDPHE's Western Slope air quality region.
 The region is designated as in attainment and is in full compliance with the NAAQS for the report year.
 The field office is also free from any maintenance areas.
-The WRFO has two BLM-sponsored air quality monitors located in Rangely and the Piceance Basin that collect meteorological data and monitor for ozone, PM2.5, and NO2.
+The WRFO has two BLM-sponsored air quality monitors located in Rangely and the Piceance Basin that collect meteorological data and monitor for ozone, PM{2.5}, and NO2.
 There is also ozone monitoring in the far eastern portion of the field office at Ripple Creek Pass.

-Air quality was considered good on 73% of days over the past three years in Rio Blanco County with ozone the primary pollutant of concern on most days (Table 11).
-The PM2.5 data show that levels are approximately 70% of the annual NAAQS and 60% of the 24-hour NAAQS.
+Air quality was considered good on 64% of days over the past three years in Rio Blanco County with ozone the primary pollutant of concern on most days (Table 11).
+The PM{2.5} data show that levels are approximately 70% of the annual NAAQS and 60% of the 24-hour NAAQS.
 The annual NO2 design value is 20% of the NAAQS while the 1-hour value is less than 2%.
-Ozone is the primary concern in the field office with the most recent design value of 0.065 ppm, or 93% of the NAAQS.
+Ozone is the primary concern in the field office with the most recent design value of 0.067 ppm.